Frequently Asked Questions

 What is the difference between organic essential oil and pure essential oil?

-- Organic essential oils are essential oils derived from organically grown plants, cultivated without synthetic pesticides or chemical fertilizers.
+- Organic essential oils are pure essential oils derived from organically grown plants, cultivated without synthetic pesticides or chemical fertilizers.
 These oils are certified by recognized organic bodies like USDA Organic or Ecocert.

 - Pure essential oils are simply unadulterated – free from added chemicals, solvents, or fragrances – but their source ingredients may not be organic.